 - Phantom Manor.

 How does the Disneyland Paris FastPass work?

 When it reaches the time written on your FastPass, just head back to the ride and enter through the FastPass queue allowing you to skip past the majority of the main queue.
-Sometimes you skip the entire queue but usually they merge together close to the start of the ride.
+Sometimes you skip the entire queue but usually, they merge together close to the start of the ride.
 You won’t always get on immediately as others will have FastPass too but it can cut down your wait time substantially.
-You can get a new FastPass either at the start of your return time or 2 hours after collecting your first one whichever comes sooner.
+You can get a new FastPass for the same ride or another either at the start of your return time or 2 hours after collecting your first one whichever comes sooner.

 How to make the most of the Disneyland Paris FastPass.

 - Make sure to actually use it!
 Many people don’t know that the FastPass system exists, don’t know how to use it, think they aren’t allowed to use it or think they have a limit on how many times they can use it.
 The Disneyland Paris FastPass system is a free service put in place for all guests to enjoy so be sure to make the most of it.